Global hyperbolicity in higher signatures: Causality in higher signature

 \subsection{Causal diamonds in the pseudo-Euclidian space}

-Let us continue the study of the pseudo-Euclidian space from the standpoint of causality that we began in section 2.
-As shown in proposition \ref{flatgeodesics}, any inextendible causal immersion is the graph of a smooth map from $\R^q$ to $\R^p$ which is $1$-Lipschitz.
+Let us continue the study of the pseudo-Euclidian space $\R^{p,q}$ that we began in section \ref{causalityminkowski}.
+As shown in Proposition \ref{flatgeodesics}, any inextendible causal immersion of dimension $q$ is the graph of a smooth map from~$\R^q$ to~$\R^p$ which is~$1$-Lipschitz.

-\begin{rem} Since inextendible smooth causal maps can be approximated by inextendible continuous causal maps, this result extends to the continuous case.
-Meaning that any inextendible causal map in $\R^{p,q}$ is the graph of a continuous map from $\R^q$ to $\R^p$ which is $1$-Lipschitz, or $1$-contracting when it is a timelike map. \end{rem}
+\begin{rem} Since inextendible causal maps can be approximated by inextendible smooth immersions of dimension $q$, this result extends to the continuous case.
+Meaning that any inextendible causal map in~$\R^{p,q}$ is the graph of a continuous map from~$\R^q$ to~$\R^p$ which is~$1$-Lipschitz, or~$1$-contracting when it is a timelike map. \end{rem}

-This, in particular, allows us to determine the causal maps of dimensions $q-1$ which are splitting in the sense previously defined.
+This, in particular, allows us to determine the causal maps of dimensions~$q-1$ which are splitting in the sense previously defined.

-\begin{prop} An oriented causal map of dimension $q-1$ is extendible into an inextendible causal map of dimension $q$ if and only if it is the graph of a map $f$ defined on a submanifold of co-dimension $1$ of $\R^q$ which is $1$-Lipschitz for the Riemannian distances of $\R^q$ and $\R^p$.
-Furthermore, this immersion is splitting if and only if $N_1$ separates $\R^q$ into two connected components \end{prop}
+\begin{prop} An oriented causal map of dimension~$q-1$ is extendible into an inextendible causal map of dimension~$q$ if and only if it is the graph of a map~$f$ defined on a submanifold of co-dimension~$1$ of~$\R^q$ which is~$1$-Lipschitz for the Riemannian distances of~$\R^q$ and~$\R^p$.
+Furthermore, this immersion is splitting if and only if~$N_1$ separates~$\R^q$ into two connected components \end{prop}

 \begin{proof} The first part of the result comes from \ref{timeposition}.
-The second part comes immediately from the fact that any inextendible causal map extending $f$ is a graph over $\R^q$. \end{proof}
+The second part comes immediately from the fact that any inextendible causal map extending~$f$ is a graph over~$\R^q$. \end{proof}